-3.4.3 Changes to the GSA-UW Fees in excess of amounts noted in (b) can be made when approved through both a General Meeting and a referendum for which specific notice has been given.
+3.4.3 Changes to the GSA-UW Fees in excess of amounts noted in 3.4.2 can be made when approved through both a General Meeting and a referendum for which specific notice has been given.

 3.4.4 Notwithstanding the above, the Board may reduce the GSA-UW fees by a majority vote of directors.

-4.5.0 Chair.
+4.6.0 Chair.
 The Board will designate a Chairperson to preside over all Annual General Meetings or General Meetings.
-In the absence of the Chairperson, the assembly shall elect a chair from amongst the members present at the meeting.
+In the absence of a Chairperson designated by the Board, the assembly shall elect a Chairperson from amongst the members present at the meeting.
 Procedure at all General Meetings or the Annual General Meeting shall, except where otherwise set out in the By-Laws, the Policies of the GSA-UW, or in the Act, be according to Robert’s Rules of Order Newly Revised.

 The business transacted at the annual meeting shall include: